cdcapano/epsie/docs/quickstart.rst

 To use either sampler, you provide a function that evaluates the likelihood and prior at given points.
 This function must take keyword arguments as input that map parameter names to values and return a tuple of the log likelihood and log prior at that point.
-The function may also return additional "blob" data which is a dictionary of additional statistics that you would like to keep track of, but this is optional.
+The function may also return "blob" data, which is a dictionary of additional statistics that you would like to keep track of, but this is optional.

 For example, the following sets up the Metropolis-Hastings sampler with 3 chains to sample a 2D normal distribution, with a prior uniform between [-5, 5)